 Looking for beautiful and educational hikes in or near Rocky Mountain National Park?
 We have the guided hikes you are looking for right here at the Mountain Center!
 During the summer season, our expert Hikemasters lead hikes of varying difficulty to many different locations in the area.
 From strolling around the “Y” grounds to climbing peaks and trekking around beautiful alpine lakes, there are hikes available for everyone.
-Each week’s hikes are listed in the Activity Prompter [during summer months] and on our Activity and Program Registration site.
+Each week’s hikes are listed in the Activity Guide [during summer months] and on our Activity and Program Registration site.

 Guided hikes are currently offered every day throughout the summer and are free to guests staying on grounds.
-A knowledgeable Hikemaster will be at the hiking desk in the Mountain Center each day to answer questions and discuss hiking options with you.
+A knowledgeable Hikemaster will be at the hiking desk in the Boone Family Mountain Center each day to answer questions and discuss hiking options with you.

-All guided hikes leave from Mountain Center Building.
+All guided hikes leave from Boone Family Mountain Center Building.
 For safety precautions, there is a 9:1 ratio* limit for on-trail hikes and a 5:1 ratio* limit for off-trail hikes.
 Make sure to sign up early, read the requisites, and come prepared to have fun!
 If you have more than 5 in your party, we ask that you talk with a Hikemaster before signing up to determine the best hike to fit your group.

 *Ratio = Hikers to Hikemaster